 Stephen Colbert responded by pointing out that more American girls have grown up to be a princess than a Supreme Court Justice:

-As another American woman prepares to become a princess by marrying a foreign prince, have a serious discussion on whether it’s important to have a diverse Supreme Court.
+Another American woman has become a princess since then by marrying a foreign prince.
+Have a serious discussion on whether it’s important to have a diverse Supreme Court.
 In the two centuries of its existence, the Supreme Court has had almost entirely Protestant white men as its Justices.
 Does that make a difference?

 Ask students to take a position, then to form groups and research or discuss the question to find clear statements that support the point of view they’ve chosen.